14 Must Do Activities For The Kids On A Week Away In Lancashire

 With wall to wall trampolines, foam pits, dodgeball, a climbing wall, and much more, you’re guaranteed a fun day out with lots to do.
 There is also a cafe so that you can refuel afterward!

-If you’re planning a trip to Lancashire with the family soon, why not check out our Ultimate Guide To Holidaying With The Whole Family for our top tips to making your stay enjoyable and stress-free!
+If you’re planning a week away in Lancashire with the family soon, why not check out our Ultimate Guide To Holidaying With The Whole Family for our top tips to making your stay enjoyable and stress-free!